sneakers-the-rat/infrastructure/_sections/2_3_federation.md

 Also acknowledge that federation is a loaded term to some, and that we don't mean federation in the fediverse sense of an 'account' being owned by an instance, but for autonomous peers to be able to create arbitrary groupings with permissions, schemas, etc.
 </div>

-* Linked data, but what is that?
-  * We just saw one example of linked data, but Tim BL's version is much different.
-* Basics of LD
-  * Triplets
-  * separating data from metadata (LDP and socially aware)
-  * affordances (re: LDP and "what would activitypub look like with capability based security")
+> Human language thrives when using the same term to mean somewhat different things, but automation does not. *Tim Berners-Lee (1999) The Semantic Web* {% cite berners-leeSemanticWeb2001 %}

+> Wittgenstein’s contribution to communism was his robust proof of the proposition that there is no private language, but in our time, privatized languages are everywhere.
+And not just languages: Images, codes, algorithms, even genes can become private property, and in turn private property shapes what we imagine the limits and possibilities of this information to be. *McKenzie Wark (2021) Capital Is Dead: Is This Something Worse?* {% cite warkCapitalDeadThis2021 %}

 To structure our p2p data sharing system, we should use *Linked Data.* Linked data is at once exceptionally simple and deceptively complex, a set of technologies and social histories.
-In this section we will introduce the notion of linked data, extend it for a p2p context, and then add a twist from *federated systems.* Our goal will be to articulate the foundation for a "protocol of protocols," a set of minimal operations by which individual people can create, extend, borrow, and collectively build a space of linked folk schemas and ontologies, or *folksonomies.*
+In this section we will introduce the notion of linked data, extend it for a p2p context, and then add a twist from *federated systems.*[^federatedterminology] Our goal will be to articulate the foundation for a "protocol of protocols," a set of minimal operations by which individual people can create, extend, borrow, and collectively build a space of linked folk schemas and ontologies, or *folksonomies.*

 When last we left it, we had developed the notion of a p2p system to the point where we had big torrentlike piles of files with a few additional features like versioning and sharded storage.
 We need to add an additional layer of *metadata* that exposes information about the contents of each of these file piles.
 But what is that metadata *made of?*